RiverRun Film Festival 2026: Schedule, Locations, Tickets & More

 Meet The Filmmakers

-One of the great aspects of the Festival is the variety of directors, actors, and film industry folks who come to Winston-Salem to represent their films, offer Q&A sessions following the screenings of their films, discussion panels (often free), and parties.
+One of the great aspects of the Festival is the variety of directors, actors, and film industry folks who come to Winston-Salem to represent their films, offer Q&A sessions following screenings, host discussion panels (often free), and attend parties.
 Normally, you can expect more than 100 filmmakers and industry guests to be in attendance.

 Does “Sold Out” Really Mean Sold Out?

 Maybe.
-Even if advance tickets for a film are “sold out,” there’s a good chance you can still get in if you get there 45 minutes early and get your name on the Wait List.
+Even if advance tickets for a film are “sold out,” there’s a good chance you can still get in if you arrive 45 minutes early and add your name to the Wait List.
 Fifteen minutes before showtime, any empty seats are counted and sold to those on the Wait List.
-This also means that if you have bought tickets, be sure to be there and in your seat at least 15 minutes before the start time of your chosen movie, or you may be out of luck (or out of a seat, literally).
+This also means that if you have bought tickets, be sure to arrive and be in your seat at least 15 minutes before your chosen movie’s start time, or you may be out of luck (or out of a seat, literally).

 What is your favorite part of RiverRun?
 Let us know in the comments!